cfillion/reapack/README.md

     vendor\vcpkg\vcpkg install --triplet x64-windows-static %vcpkg-deps%
     vendor\vcpkg\vcpkg install --triplet x86-windows-static %vcpkg-deps%

-Always run `tup` using the Developer Command Prompt for VS 2017.

 ## Support and feedback

 Ask any ReaPack-releated questions in the